 She smoked her after-dinner cigarette in the parking lot.
 They drove home in silence.
 At home, he kept calling her to come over to the couch where he had stretched out.
 She lay down next to him, propping herself up on both elbows.
 He heaved her uppermost haunch back and forth with his palm and she said, “Why are you doing that?”
 He said, “I’m communicating.”
 She said, “How is that communicating?”
 He said, “Are you being difficult?”
 She went to the kitchen and cut out a piece of the apple-raspberry pie she had made earlier.
 She gave him the rest to take home.

 * Among other names: flash fiction, micro fiction, micro narrative, micro-story, postcard fiction, or short short, short short story.
 5

 Charles Dickens thinking, about to write . . .
-"Surely flash fiction would be easier and less time-consuming."
+"Thank you for not writing short."

-RELATED LINKS (Though we can't guarantee the quality of these sites — chaçun sa vie — they will give you an idea of what's out there in flashland.
+RELATED LINKS (Though we can't guarantee the quality of these sites, they will give you an idea of what's out there in flashland.